 Papers that summarize a complex issue in a comprehensible, concise paper with graphics.

 Unedited, preliminary papers prepared to solicit comments and feedback from the wider research community.

 Briefs that summarize MINT results for policy proposals or the history, rationale, or effects of current or proposed policies.

 Publications that highlight the principal features of social security programs here and abroad, including coverage, eligibility, program administration, funding sources, regulatory framework, applicable legislation, and available benefits.

 Short notes that provide addenda to material already published, summarize preliminary findings, or review or explain data or analysis tools/resources.

 One-page summaries of select research papers.

-SSA's quarterly research journal, the Social Security Bulletin, is known for its comprehensive coverage of issues relating to Social Security.
-Articles focus on the Social Security and SSI programs, the income of the aged, private pension coverage, the poverty status of various groups (such as women and children), reform of Social Security, and other timely subjects.
+SSA's quarterly research journal, the Social Security Bulletin, comprehensively covers Social Security–related topics of broad interest.
+Articles focus on the Social Security and Supplemental Security Income programs, the income of the aged, private pension coverage, the poverty status of various groups (such as women and children), reform of Social Security, and other timely subjects.
 The Perspectives section presents refereed contributions by outside scholars on similar issues.